Frequently Asked Questions

 - Call and cancel if you can’t make it

 - Book a double appointment if you have several things you need to talk about or one really complex thing.
-Any out of pocket expense is the same for appointments of any length.

 Skin cancer is a serious issue for Australians and we should all be having regular skin cancer checks.
 You can also keep an eye on your skin and your partner’s by being alert for anything strange.
 Any new mole that you think looks odd or any old mole that you think is changing should be checked.